2026 model brief

 ChatGPT vs Claude vs Gemini

-A deeper 2026 comparison of GPT-5.5, Claude Opus 4.7, Gemini 3.1 Pro, coding strength, pricing, context windows, tool surfaces, and what each ecosystem is actually best at.
+A current 2026 comparison of GPT-5.5, Claude Opus 4.8, Gemini 3.5 Flash, the unreleased Gemini 3.5 Pro, coding strength, pricing, context windows, tool surfaces, and what each ecosystem is actually best at.

 ChatGPT vs Claude vs Gemini: which should you pick right now?

 There is still no honest universal winner.
 The meaningful split is platform shape, not fan sentiment.
 OpenAI has the broadest all-around product surface.
-Anthropic makes the cleanest coding-and-agents argument.
-Google has the strongest ecosystem leverage when search, Workspace, Vertex, or multimodal routing already matter to your stack.
+Anthropic now has the strongest generally available public coding-agent case with Claude Opus 4.8.
+Google has the strongest ecosystem leverage when search, Workspace, Vertex, Android, multimodal routing, or cost control already matter to your stack.

 These are the current product facts that matter most when you are choosing an ecosystem rather than arguing about one benchmark chart.